littlektframework/littlektframework.github.io/_docs/ui/controls.md

 ### Handling Input Events

 Overriding the `uiInput()` method allows the `Control` to view any input events that make it through the graph to the node.
-The `InputEvent` contains information on what type of event has occured, what invoked the event (key, pointer, movement, etc).
-We can then mark the event has handled if we want to ensure that the event doesn't propagate down to any other controls.
+The `InputEvent` contains information on what type of event has occurred, and what invoked the event (key, pointer, movement, etc).
+We can then mark the event as handled if we want to ensure that the event doesn't propagate down to any other controls.

 ```kotlin
 override fun uiInput(event: InputEvent<*>) {